sinelanguage/Node-Static-Server/README.md

 ===========

-Thank you for a great work experience:  Adam Winick: sinelanguage@gmail.com: @sinelanguage
+Thank you everyone at MacLaren for a great work experience:  Adam Winick: sinelanguage@gmail.com: @sinelanguage